-Congrats, class of 2015!
+Congrats, new grads!
 You did the thing!
 You got the piece of paper!
 All your late nights, hysterical breakdowns, and manic study sessions over the last four(ish) years have finally paid off!
-We're so, so, so proud of you!
+We’re so, so, so proud of you!

 When I graduated a little over a year ago, I thought I was so ready to be an adult and do adult things, like have a job, have a husband, and have responsibilities.
 I’ve said it before, and I will say it again, y’all: Adulthood is a trap.

-Don't get me wrong— adulthood is awesome.
+Don’t get me wrong— adulthood is awesome.
 I love my job.
 I love my husband.
 I love my friends.
-No one can tell me that I can't have whiskey and ice cream for dinner.
-I'm happy with my life right now.
-But I was so, so unprepared for a lot of the ish that went down in the last year.
+No one can tell me that I can’t have ice cream for dinner.
+I’m happy with my life right now.
+But I was so, so unprepared for a lot of the things that went down in the last year.

 In part one of this series, I’m going to go over the things I wish I knew would happen with my relationships with my college friends after graduation.
 Read on to learn more: